SauletTheBest/Weather-app/README.md

 # Weather-app

-This project is a web application that provides weather information, a 5-day forecast, and historical weather data for a specified city.
+This project is a web application that provides weather information, a 3-day forecast, and quality of air for a specified city.
 It also integrates an interactive map to display the location of the city.

 ## Features

-- **Weather Information(First API):** View current weather details such as temperature, humidity, wind speed, and more.
+- **Weather Information(First API):** View current weather details such as temperature, feels like and description.
-- **5-Day Forecast(Second API):** Access detailed weather forecasts for the next 5 days.
+- **3-Day Forecast(Second API):** Access detailed weather forecasts for the next 3 days.
-- **Historical Data(Third API):** Retrieve historical weather data for the past 7 days.
+- **Historical Data(Third API):** Retrieve information about the quality of air on specific query.
-- **Interactive Map(Fourth API):** Explore the city's location on an interactive map powered by Leaflet and OpenStreetMap.
+- **Interactive Map:** Explore the city's location on an interactive map powered by Leaflet and OpenStreetMap.

 ## Technologies Used